SafwanUddinMairaj/AI-Project---Brain-Tumor-Detection/README.md

-Semester Project of the "Artificial Intelligence" Course.
+Semester Project for the "Artificial Intelligence" Course.